Sonuwuu/multi-client-chat-system/README.md

 [16:32] (PM) sonu -> rahul: hello bhai
 ```

-Private messages are displayed in different color.
+Private messages are visible only to:
+- sender
+- receiver

 ---

-## Exit Chat
+# Exit Chat

-To leave the chat:
+To leave chat:

 ```text
 /exit